Electric scooters – City agreements and rules

-The City of Kansas City, Missouri has signed an interim operating agreement with Bird Rides, Inc, a company that rents electric scooters.
-This is one of several new businesses known as “Dockless Shared Active Transportation Companies.”
+The City of Kansas City, Missouri has signed interim operating agreements with Bird Rides, Inc, and Lime, companies that rent electric scooters.
+These are two of several new businesses known as “Dockless Shared Active Transportation Companies.”
 The City welcomes innovation and transportation options, and the same interim operating agreement is available for other similar companies if they are interested in doing business in Kansas City.
 Revenue sharing provided by the companies will create funds to help build more and better bike lanes citywide.

-The interim operating agreement allows the company to do business in Kansas City while city staff develops a pilot program.
-This gives the city time to evaluate impacts on city infrastructure, while examining usage data to help determine long-term policy.
+The interim operating agreement allows companies to do business in Kansas City while city staff develops a pilot program.
+Data from both companies will help the city decide potential long-term policy and ordinance changes.

 Don’t park scooters where they block access to sidewalks or building entrances.
 Please park them near existing bike racks when available.